Quantco/glum/docs/tutorials/getting_started/getting_started.md

 The following is a simple example where we fit and predict using `quantcore.glm`'s `GeneralizedLinearRegressor`.
 There are two key parameters shown:

+- **family**: the family parameter specifies the distributional assumption of the GLM, i.e. which distribution from the EDM, specifies the loss function to be minimized.
+Accepted strings are 'normal', 'poisson', 'gamma', 'inverse.gaussian', and 'binomial'.
+You can also pass in an instantiated quantcore.glm distribution (e.g. `quantcore.glm.TweedieDistribution(1.5)` )

 - **alpha**: for each model, `alpha` is the constant multiplying the penalty term.
 It therefore determines regularization strength. (*Note*: `GeneralizedLinearRegressor` also has an alpha search option.
 See the `GeneralizedLinearRegressorCV` example below for details on how alpha search works).